Chef's Table by Josh Barnes

 Counter Dining in the English Countryside

 The counter-dining format has done something quietly significant to British hospitality over the past two decades.
 What began as a London restaurant trend, where diners at places like CORE by Clare Smyth in London or Midsummer House in Cambridge pressed closer to the pass, has gradually migrated outward into the English regions, finding some of its most credible expressions in converted rural buildings where the distance between kitchen and countryside is measured in metres, not supply chains.
-Chef's Table by Josh Barnes at the Swinton Estate, near Ripon in North Yorkshire, sits inside this shift.
-The dining room occupies a former stable, now bright and airy, that doubles as a cookery school — a combination that signals something deliberate about transparency and craft rather than grand occasion dining.
+Chef's Table by Josh Barnes is a restaurant in Swinton, Ripon, serving a Modern British Estate-to-Plate Tasting Menu at about £130 per person.
+It sits inside this shift.
+The dining room occupies a former stable, now bright and airy, that doubles as a cookery school, a combination that signals something deliberate about transparency and craft rather than grand occasion dining.

 That physical setting matters more than it might first appear.
 The gastropub revolution that reshaped British eating from the 1990s onward was, at its core, about removing the formality that had separated serious cooking from ordinary life.
 Counter dining in a converted stable, part of a working estate, represents a later evolution of that same argument: that ambitious food belongs in kitchens you can see into, spaces that carry their own history, and settings where the soil that produced the ingredients is visible through the window.
 The format at Swinton places chef, team, and diner in the same room, with dishes served directly by the people who cooked them.